Frequently Asked Questions - Student Services

 For further information visit the student employment website: http://www.stthomas.edu/hr/studentemployment/default.html.
 Students usually work between 6 and 15 hours per week.
 The current campus wage range is $7.00 to $10.00 per hour.
 If the student employment award is accepted, a Student Employment form and W-4 form can be accessed and submitted on Murphy online.

 Will my daughter/son’s financial aid change if they decide to live at home or in an off-campus apartment?

 Do we need to “reapply” for financial aid every year?

 What types of services are offered through Health Services?

-Health Services is staffed by a full-time RN and Nurse Practitioner and part-time doctors: Family Practice, Internist, and Psychiatrist.
+Health Services is staffed by full-time RNs, Nurse Practitioners, and a full-time Doctor, along with part-time Doctors skilled in Family Practice, Internal Medicine, and Psychiatry.
 Walk-in visits are available for acute care needs and appointments for routine well visits and ongoing chronic care needs similar to any primary care clinic.
 Laboratory services are available.
-X-ray is not availability on campus.
+X-ray is not availability on campus; however, referrals are easily made.
 Student Health Services will refer to local specialists if necessary.
-For more information about Health Services: http://www.stthomas.edu/studenthealth/
+For more information about Health Services: http://www.stthomas.edu/healthservices

 If I have questions or want to learn more about the University of St. Thomas' adherence to Title IX federal legislation who should I contact?